Ishwarya-2985/IAFGD/README.md

 ## Acknowledgement

-This project is based on [Improved Diffusion Model](https://github.com/openai/improved-diffusion), [LDM](https://github.com/CompVis/latent-diffusion), and [BasicSR](https://github.com/XPixelGroup/BasicSR).
-We also adopt [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) to synthesize the training data for real-world super-resolution.
+This project is based on [https://github.com/openai/improved-diffusion](Improved Diffusion Model,), LDM, and BasicSR.
+We also adopt Real-ESRGAN to synthesize the training data for real-world super-resolution.
 Thanks for their awesome works.